-Its main purpose is to help with the computer vision software design, developement and testing.
-By using a graphical diagram editor that defines analysis flow, different algorithm combinations can be tried, with different parameters, very quickly and with no coding.
+This is a tool to help with the computer vision software design or modelling.
+By using a graphical diagram editor that defines analysis flow, different algorithm combinations can be tried, with different parameter values, very quickly and with no coding.

 Software is not in production state, although it is functional.
 Hopefully, I will continue developing it as I get time to do it.

 Application is divided in two parts, the diagram editor and the diagram runner.
 Use diagram editor to edit diagrams, and runner to execute them.

 The diagram editor, by now, is only available for windows (as it is written using c# and wcf).

 The runner is developed using c++ multi-platform libraries and should run in linux, windows and mac.

 The diagram editor is like others editors.
 You can drop boxes that enclose algorithms from toolbox to diagram canvas, and then connect their outputs (at the right) from one box to another box inputs (at the left).
 When finished, a file can be saved.
 This file is an XML representation of the diagram which can be run with runner.
 At the bottom left corner a property window is displayed with the parameters of each box.
 Remember that any diagram must contain one box of type DummyBox which must be called “start_box”, which is where runner will send frames from input.